-In the Expert Skills book in this series you will solve exactly the same problem presented in this lesson without Flash Fill.
+If you progress to the Expert Skills book in this series you will solve exactly the same problem presented in this lesson without Flash Fill.

-Complex formulas are used instead, to provide a formula-based solution.
+Complex formulas are used instead, to provide a formulabased solution.

 Advantage of a formula-based solution